galdebert/blog/content/posts/remark-1.md

 ---
-title: "Slides using markdown and remark"
+title: "Online and Offline Slides Using Markdown and Remark"
 date: 2018-02-05
 draft: false
 menu: main
 ---

 I'm a big fan of markdown, this let's you focus on the content, not the style.
-Markdown (and other similar systems) are commonly used for blogs and documentation.
+Markdown (and other similar systems) is commonly used for blogs and documentation.
 What about slides?
-Let's try a solution that looks pretty nice: [remark](https://remarkjs.com).
+Let's try [remark](https://remarkjs.com), and see how we can create slides that work both **online** or **offline**.

 <!--more-->